-Shades of grey has changed the lives of countless individuals–and can change your life too.
-No, I’m not talking about the blockbuster book series!
+Shades of grey have changed the lives of countless individuals—and can change your life too!
+(No, I’m not talking about the blockbuster book series.)

 Between Black and White

 This extreme thinking has characterized yo-yo dieting for decades.
 At first, dieters are highly motivated to adhere to a strict diet of “good” food.
-Eventually, feelings of deprivation set in, leading to preoccupation and cravings for “bad” food, increasing sensitivity to temptations, giving in, guilt and consequently, overeating.
+Eventually, feelings of deprivation set in, leading to preoccupation and cravings for “bad” food, increasing sensitivity to temptations, giving in, guilt, and consequently, overeating.
 I call this predictable pattern the eat-repent-repeat cycle.
-One version of this cycle is upon us: holiday overeating followed by New Years resolutions!

-Ironically, it is the false dilemma–on the diet, off the diet–that reinforces the guilt and fear that fuel the eat-repent-repeat cycle.
+Ironically, it is the false dilemma—on the diet or off the diet—that reinforces the guilt and fear that fuel the eat-repent-repeat cycle.
 The reality is that, unless you know some fancy tricks, a yo-yo never stops in the middle.

-An eating and physical activity plan that takes into account your health concerns, preferences, schedule, goals, cultural and other personal matters makes it possible to establish a healthy lifestyle that’s flexible enough to withstand the realities of daily life in our abundant food environment.
+An eating and activity plan that takes into account your health concerns, preferences, schedule, goals, cultural, and other personal matters make it possible to establish a lifestyle that’s flexible enough to withstand the realities of daily life in our abundant food environment.

 Contrary to what some claim, healthy eating cannot be reduced down to a rigid and overly simplistic prescription for what to eat and how much to exercise.
 Further, health doesn’t require perfect eating (whatever that is) anyway.
 It does, however, necessitate mindful eating.